 From Coachella to Bonnaroo, SXSW to Lollapalooza, the Texas State Fair to South Beach Food & Wine, this category will bestow honors on the event program that best activated at a fair or festival.

 A category devoted to the most sought-after demographic.
 Shines the spotlight on the campaign that best targeted and engaged the elusive Millennial audience.
 Both b-to-c and b-to-b campaigns are welcome.

-Awarded to the campaign that best connected to the red-hot eSports sector with strategy, creative, reach and results.
+The campaign that best connected to the red-hot Esports sector with strategy, creative, reach and results.

 Should you have an inquiry about the categories, rules or eligibility of the Ex Awards, please contact: